LeinahI/NoirceurCouture/README.md

 - ✅ Seller cannot set the parcel is delivered anymore.

 Buyer UI Changes
-- ✅ Dynamic Philippine Address Selector via json
+- ✅ Dynamic Philippine Address Selector via json.
 - 🚧 on store.php?category=...
 It will show the profile and ratings, products, and date joined.
 - ✅ myAddress.php will have multiple cards for multiple address.
 - On myOrders.php they will separate the orders when user ordered on two or multiple different stores.
-- on checkOut.php user can choose which adress they use to deliver the parcel and add new address.
+- ✅ on checkOut.php user can choose which adress they use to deliver the parcel and add new address.